Concerts and Recitals 6.5 - 6.6

 All BM Music Education, BM Jazz Studies, and BM Performance students performing a senior recital must complete the following:

-- Arrange for a faculty recital hearing no later than one month prior to the recital
+- Arrange for a Recital Hearing no later than one month prior to the recital date.
+As

 - Contact each faculty member on your committee to confirm their attendance at the hearing.

-- Reserve a room for the hearing with the School office no later than one month prior to the hearing.
+- Reserve a room for the hearing with Ms. Wijas in the Music Office no later than one month prior to the hearing.

-- Please clear any assisting musicians with your applied studio instructor.
+- You must verify all collaborating musicians with your applied instructor well before your recital.
 Any students performing on a senior recital must play at a senior level or higher.

 - If any special instruments are needed, including harpsichord or organ, make arrangements to have these instruments available at your hearing.